 Endpoint History Analysis:

 The reporting feature illustrates the performance history of all endpoints, allowing your business to demonstrate its dedication to securing data.
 It's crucial to showcase commitment, not just action, especially concerning GDPR compliance.

 What is an endpoint?

 An endpoint is any device used to access or communicate with your IT network.
-Common types of endpoint are:
+The aim of endpoint Security is to prevent and mitigate cybersecurity risks by safeguarding these entry points into your network.
+Common types of endpoints within organisations are:

-Cyber threats are increasing year on year.
+Cyber threats are increasing year on year with the government estimating that across all UK businesses, there were 2.39 million instances of cybercrime in 2023 alone.
 From phishing emails to intrusive malware, criminals are taking advantage of remote working environments and unsuspecting staff members.
-The phenomenon is not limited to large enterprises - small and medium sized organisations are also in the firing line, where the consequences of business downtime, fines, or reputational damage is markedly worse with less capital resources to rely upon.
+The phenomenon is not limited to large enterprises - small and medium-sized organisations are also in the firing line, where the consequences of business downtime, fines, or reputational damage are markedly worse with fewer capital resources to rely upon.

 There are two main reasons for prioritising endpoint security solutions and physical devices:

-- Companies want people want to work smarter, and faster, to increase their productivity.
-This has led to an exponential rise in BYOD (bring your own device) workplace policies, each with their own levels of protection.
+Companies want people to work smarter, and faster, to increase their productivity.
+This has led to an exponential rise in BYOD (bring your own device) workplace policies, each with its own levels of protection.
 Ensuring those endpoints are secure has never been so important.

-- An unprecedented increase in the number of people working from home, remotely in cafes or hotels, or on the go means that business data is being accessed from a diverse array of networks and Wi-Fi connections.
-Without the benefit of on-premise endpoint solutions (such as routers and firewalls), remote working is inherently less secure than a centralised workplace environment.
+An unprecedented increase in the number of people working from home, remotely in cafés or hotels, or on the go means that business data is being accessed from a diverse array of networks and Wi-Fi connections.
+Without the benefit of on-premise endpoint security solutions (such as routers and firewalls), remote working is naturally less secure than a centralised workplace environment.